gilnam74/vex-sneppet/VEX-for-artists.md

 ```
 ### Hanging a wire
-The task: having two points in 3D space build a hanging curve between them.
+The task: having two points A and B in 3D space build a hanging curve between them.

 [![](https://live.staticflickr.com/65535/50092934847_f1f88d09d5_o.png)](https://live.staticflickr.com/65535/50092934847_f1f88d09d5_o.png)

+The high-level solution overview: first we will create a certain number of points between points A and B, then we will move each point down on its own value.

 # VEX next steps
 Check [VEX snippets](vex-snippets) for more VEX examples.